sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 If you want this trace to hit every actor in the cone, as it does in the images above, there are two (good) ways to do so:

 1. Change the sweep's default response to `Overlap`.
 This allows the sweep to pass through any objects it hits, so it doesn't become blocked by the first one.
-To do this, change the `SweepMultiByChannel` call to this:
+To do this, change the `SweepMultiByChannel` function call to this:
 {% highlight c++ %}
 FCollisionResponseParams ResponseParams(ECR_Overlap);
 World->SweepMultiByChannel(TempHitResults, Start, End, Direction.Quaternion(), CollisionChannel, SphereSweep, Params, ResponseParams);
 {% endhighlight %}
 {:start="2"}
 2. Create a new custom trace channel to use when tracing attacks and abilities.
-For larger, more complex games, this is the preferred choice, since you should ideally be doing this already.
+For larger, more complex games, this is the preferred choice, since you're probably doing this already.
 It gives you greater control over which abilities can hit which parts of different actors.

     In the above images, I'm performing the trace with a channel called `AbilityTarget_Multi`.
-Character meshes respond to this channel with `Overlap`, while everything else ignores it.
-This allows the trace to hit all character meshes within the cone without being blocked.
+Character meshes and collision capsules respond to this channel with `Overlap`, while everything else ignores it.
+This allows the trace to hit all characters within the cone without being blocked.

 ### Selecting Hits

-When using the above setup, you'll likely receive more than one hit for each character; this can actually be incredibly useful.
+When using the above setup, you'll likely receive more than one hit for each character; this can actually be really useful!

-If you're, for example, performing a sword attack that has a large radius, you'll likely hit your target in multiple places with each swing.
-But, for the player, it would make the most sense if the hit that was _used_ aligns with their camera.
+If, for example, you're performing a sword attack that has a large radius, you'll likely hit your target in multiple places with each swing.
+But, for the player, it would make the most sense if their hit aligned with their camera.

 For example, here's what a sword attack could look like if we simply use the _first_ hit we receive: